 Spanish guitar scales are used by classical composers, flamenco guitarists and rock and jazz guitarists who wish to give their music a Spanish feel.
-These scales can sound very effective in many musical situations, and make a refreshing change to pentatonic and blues scales!
+These scales can sound very effective in a variety of musical situations, and make a refreshing change to pentatonic and blues scales.

-- Interested in learning scales for lead guitar?
-Learn more scales at our main guitar scales page.
+- You can see more scales at our main guitar scales page.

-In this article we’ll be looking at three scales that are commonly used in Spanish and Latin music: the Spanish Gypsy scale, the Phrygian modal scale and the harmonic minor scale.
+On this page we’ll be looking at three scales that are commonly used in Spanish and Latin music: the Spanish Gypsy scale, the Phrygian modal scale and the harmonic minor scale.

-The scales are shown as diagrams and in notation with tab.
+The scales are shown below as fret diagrams and in notation with TAB.
 Play them on your own guitar to compare their different sounds.

-One characteristic of many Spanish guitar scales is the semitone interval between the first and second notes.
-This is often used in traditional Spanish music.
-The first two scales shown below demonstrate this feature.
+One characteristic of many Spanish guitar scales is that there is a semitone interval between the first and second notes.
+This interval is often emphasized in traditional Spanish music.
+The first two scales shown below both have this feature.

-Click on the links below to see other ways of playing the scales in different positions.
+You can follow the links below each scale to see more ways of playing it in different positions on the guitar fretboard.

 Spanish Guitar Scales – The Spanish Gypsy Guitar Scale

 The Spanish Gypsy guitar scale is widely used in Spanish music.
-It has an Eastern sound, and reflects the Moorish influence on Spain.
+It has an Eastern sound, reflecting the Moorish influence on parts of Spain.